-PTA 115 - Functional Anatomy
+PTA 110 - Functional Anatomy and Kinesiology

 This course is the study of neuro-musculo-skeletal structures with an emphasis on the function of typical human movement.
 Topics studied will include basic human kinesiology and biomechanics, posture and gait analysis, goniometry and manual muscle testing.
 Students must register for a lab component of this course.
-Prerequisite(s): (All with a grade of "C" or better) BIO 105, ENG 101, MAT 119, and PSY 101

-Co-requisite(s): PTA 130, and PTA 251 2 lecture hours and 3 laboratory hours per week
+Prerequisite(s): BIO 105 and ENG 101 Co-requisite(s): BIO 106, PTA 111, PTA 112 2 lecture and 3 laboratory hours per week